PavanRangani/docs/docs/prd/compliance-views/compliance-custody-accounts.md

   - Primary sorting on `Account Type` in order of `Checking`, `Credit Card` and `Savings`
   - Secondary sorting on alphabetical order of `Entity` in order of `Individuals`, `Joint`, `Partnership`, `Foundation`, `Estate`, `Trust`
   - Tertiary sorting on alphabetical order of `Account Nickname`.
-- Shows details of `Client Manager` & `Personal Controller` role of the family at right side of family name.
-  - Shows label of the roles are: `CM` instead of Client Managers & `PC` instead of Personal Controller.
-  - Roles are separated by `|`.
-  - Shows only first name of the user.
-  - If any of the roles is empty then that role won’t be shown.
 - On hover of record, shows hover effect and vertmore action menu at right side.
   - Vertmore actions: `Edit`, `Dispose`, `Restore`, `Delete`.
   - `Dipsose` action is applicable only for active banking.